 Untreated ruptured aneurysms have a very high risk of rebleeding after the initial hemorrhage.
-The risk is estimated at 20-50% in the first 2 weeks, and such rebleeding carries a mortality rate of nearly 85%.
-Aneurysms that have not ruptured but have manifested with other symptoms such as a new onset third nerve palsy (considered a true emergency that requires urgent treatment of the aneurysm), brain stem compression due to a giant aneurysm, or visual loss (caused by an ophthalmic artery aneurysm), for example, should be treated because the natural history risk of rupture is believed to be significantly higher (6% per year) than that of incidentally discovered lesions.
+The risk is estimated at 20-50% in the first 2 weeks, and such rebleeding carries a mortality of nearly 85%.
+Aneurysms that have not ruptured but have manifested with other symptoms—for instance, new-onset third nerve palsy (considered a true emergency that necessitates urgent treatment of the aneurysm), brainstem compression due to a giant aneurysm, or visual loss (caused by an ophthalmic artery aneurysm)—should be treated because the natural history risk of rupture is believed to be significantly higher (6%/year) than that of incidentally discovered lesions.

 The apex of vessel bifurcations is the site of maximum hemodynamic stress in a vascular network.
 Vascular and internal flow hemodynamics have a crucial effect on the origin, growth, and configuration of intracranial aneurysms.
 In the aneurysm, wall shear stress caused by the rapid changes of blood flow direction (the result of systole and diastole) continually damages the intima at an aneurysm cavity neck.
 These augmented hemodynamic stresses probably cause the initiation and subsequent progression of most saccular aneurysms.
 Thrombosis and rupture are also explained by intra-aneurysmal hemodynamic stresses.